kamlesh2407/End-to-End-Retail_Order_Analysis/README.md

 # 📊 Project Title: End-to-End-Retail_Order_Analysis

 ## 🔍 Objective
-Briefly describe the purpose of the project.
 The purpose of this project is to implement my knowledge and skills to solve a real-world problem on a dataset.

-What problem are you solving or what business need are you addressing?

 ## 🧰 Tools & Technologies
 - Python (Pandas, NumPy)